alpersonalwebsite/react/03_local-state.md

 ### How to "update" or set new state Value

-If we *don´t care* about the previous state, we can do the following...
+If we *don't care* about the previous state, we can do the following...

 ```javascript
 componentDidMount() {